including modules, asynchronous generators, proxies and BigInt.

-It optionally supports mathematical extensions such as big integers
+It optionally supports mathematical extensions such as big decimal

 - Small and easily embeddable: just a few C files, no external

 dependency, 210 KiB of x86 code for a simple hello world

 - Fast interpreter with very low startup time: runs the 69000 tests

 Suite in about 95 seconds on a single core of a desktop PC.
 The

 complete life cycle of a runtime instance completes in less than 300